Mokkiri of Heiko Shoten

 In the Showa era, there were many privately run liquor stores in the city, where you could buy sake by weight, and in order to drink the sake you bought on the spot, they lent out the sake that was sold by weight and let you drink it on the spot. ” begins.

-To drink alcohol from a square box, you must touch the corner with your mouth.The origin of the word is that drinking from the corner was expressed as "hitting from the corner."It is also said that
+To drink alcohol from a square measure, you must touch the corner with your mouth, and it is said that the origin of the word is that drinking from the corner was expressed as ``hitting from the corner.''

 These days, cheap standing bars are sometimes called ``Kakuuchi'', but the original ``Kakuuchi'' is a system where you buy alcohol at a liquor store and drink it inside the store.